dijasila/ASE/doc/tutorials/safires/safires.rst

 If you want to reproduce this RDF test, note that a lot of uncorrelated configuration are necessary due to the specific way the RDF is sampled.
-1,000,000 iterations will results in a smooth RDF for this particular example, which will complete in less than 2 days of wall time on a single CPU (or faster if you choose to perform parallel runs as mentioned above).
+1,000,000 iterations, sampled every 0.1 ps, will results in a smooth RDF for this particular example.